system-transparency/stfe/markup/api.md

 - end: 0-based index of last entry to retrieve in decimal.

 Output:
-- entries: an array of objects, each consisting of
+- an array of objects, each consisting of
 	- leaf: `StItem` that corresponds to the leaf's type.
-	- signature: `DigitallySigned` object that covers the retrieved item.
+	- signature: signature that covers the retrieved item using the log's configured signature algorithm.
 	- chain: an array of base-64 encoded certificates, where the first corresponds to the signing certificate and the final one a trust anchor.